[Ring . . . ring . . . ring]

-But during those thirty years Fort Worth’s population exploded.
+But during those first thirty years Fort Worth’s population exploded.
 In fact, in 1900 Fort Worth’s population was just 26,688.
 By 1910 the population was 73,312, an increase of almost threefold.
 Much of that increase came in 1909 when Fort Worth annexed the city of North Fort Worth, which had boomed after the packing plants began operation in 1903.
 The increase in the number of phones in Fort Worth was almost ninefold, from 1,116 in 1900 to 9,800 in 1910.
 Thus, in 1900 one person in twenty-three had a telephone; by 1910 one person in seven had a telephone.

 In fact, it was in large part due to the population boom in the former city of North Fort Worth that Southwestern Telegraph and Telephone Company in 1910 was forced to make some changes.
 A single switchboard could handle only so many phone numbers.
 So, the Prospect exchange was added to serve the North Side.
-Also, on January 23 the Star-Telegram announced (type is cut off on the right margin in this clip) that, beginning on January 29, to place a telephone call a caller would have to specify to the operator whether the number desired was in the Lamar exchange or the Prospect exchange.
+Also, on January 23 the Star-Telegram announced (type is cut off on the right margin in this clip) that, beginning on January 29, to place a telephone call a caller would have to specify—vocally—to the operator whether the number desired was in the Lamar exchange or the Prospect exchange.
 The original single exchange that had served all of the city to that point had not had a name/prefix.
 Now it became the “Lamar” exchange to distinguish it from the Prospect exchange.
 And the news story said that soon a third exchange—Rosedale—would be opened for the South Side.

 Clip is from January 28.

 On August 8, 1909 the Star-Telegram printed this photo of the new Cobden Building on North Main Street, which would house the new Prospect telephone exchange in 1910.